flicstar/flicstar.github.io/_posts/2022-07-19-trust-signals.md

 —From [The Signals that Potential Contributors Look for When Choosing Open-source Projects](https://dl.acm.org/doi/pdf/10.1145/3359224)

 A direct trust signal (for example, the number of downloads) may not always be inherently meaningful, but can provide a baseline to measure against.
-Once a project improves its indirect trust signals, a project can measure change against the baseline.
-For example, improving the README might improve the number of downloads.
+Once a project improves its indirect trust signals, it can measure change against the baseline.
+For example, improving the README might increase the number of downloads.

 # Context is important